nojronatron/data-structures-and-algorithms/java/datastructures/res/sorting-algorithms/insertion-sort-README.md

 Edge Cases

-- Should accept empty array and return an empty array.
+- Should accept empty array without error.
-- Zeroes and negative Integers should be accepted and properly processed.
+- Zeroes and negative Integers should be accepted as valid array elements and properly processed.
-- Single-value array should be accepted and returned.
+- Single-value array should be accepted without error.
+- Input array with all the same numbers should be accepted without error.

 ## Status Report